ISO 9100D Internal Audit

 - Make sure the authority of the audit team is well established.
 You want to work with a trained auditor who is independent of the areas they are to audit.
 This will help increase the cooperation from auditees.

-- Before the audit decide which areas of the company will be audited and the frequency of the audit.
+- Before the audit decides which areas of the company will be audited and the frequency of the audit.

-- Prepare a yearly audit schedule and distribute throughout company as appropriate
+- Prepare a yearly audit schedule and distribute throughout the company as appropriate

 - Establish an audit plan